Biochemistry with Preliminary Year (BSc)

 Our Biochemistry degree with Preliminary Year is a four-year course.
 The Preliminary Year covers key topics in Biology, Chemistry and Mathematics and leads to a BSc in any of the subjects offered by the School of Biosciences.
 The purpose of the Preliminary Year is to provide students who don’t have a sufficient background in science with the basis of scientific knowledge to enable them to thrive in the year one curriculum and beyond.

-Biochemistry is the study of biological systems and how they function at the molecular level, and also includes cell and developmental biology.
-It is a subject that has a rich history of scientific discoveries, from enzymology and metabolic pathways to the discovery of genes and the structure of DNA.
-Today the subject embraces important new areas, such as genomics, systems and synthetic biology and is central to all aspects of biology.
+Biochemistry is the study of biological systems at the molecular level and it has a rich history of scientific discoveries, from enzymology and metabolic pathways to the discovery of genes and the structure of DNA.
+Today the subject embraces important new areas, such as genomics, systems and synthetic biology.

-During this course, you will learn the key role that biochemistry and biomolecular sciences contribute to advances in all biological disciplines, including medicine and biotechnology.
-You will receive extensive hands-on training in laboratory and (depending on module selection and availability) field research techniques, and gain practical experience of widely transferable skills in computing, statistics, data analysis and presentation.
+During your degree, you will learn the key role that biochemistry contributes to advances in all biological disciplines, including medicine and biotechnology.
+You will receive extensive hands-on training in laboratory and (depending on module selection and availability) field research techniques, and develop widely transferable skills in computing, statistics, data analysis and presentation.

-The knowledge and skills that you develop during your Biochemistry degree will make you employable in a broad range of careers within all areas of biological and molecular sciences, including pharmaceutical industries, research, publishing and teaching.
-The analytical and other skills acquired on the course are also an excellent grounding for many other career paths outside of science.
-Alternatively you may wish to further your studies by pursuing a higher degree.
+The knowledge and skills developed during your Biochemistry degree will make you employable in a broad range of careers within all areas of biological and molecular sciences, including pharmaceutical industries, research, publishing and teaching.
+The skills acquired on the course are also an excellent grounding for many other career paths outside of science.
+Alternatively you may wish to further your studies by pursuing a Master's degree or PhD.

-Our degrees are closely linked to the research interests of the staff who teach them, allowing you to experience the excitement of learning in an active research environment.
-We attract substantial external research funding and this will allow you to make use of the latest equipment, techniques and facilities in your project work.
-The School also houses a permanently staffed Field Station in Borneo, as well as leading the European Cancer Stem Cell Research Institute, one of the University’s flagship Institutes, allowing access to a wide range of exciting training opportunities.
+Our degrees are closely linked to the research interests of our staff, allowing you to experience the excitement of learning in an active research environment.
+We attract substantial external research funding and this will enable you to make use of the latest equipment, techniques and facilities in your project work.
+The School also houses a permanently staffed Field Station in Borneo, as well as leading the European Cancer Stem Cell Research Institute, allowing access to a wide range of exciting training opportunities.

-This programme offers a high degree of flexibility with student choice at its core.
-You have the freedom to decide how your academic experience develops.
+This programme offers a high degree of flexibility giving you the freedom to shape your academic experience.
 You can choose to specialise in a particular area or to maintain a wide breadth of learning and explore the interdisciplinary research that underpins much of the School’s success.